patyfreitasbr/google-search-page-clone/README_en.md

 cd Google-Search-Page-Clone
 ```

-3.Open the index.html file in your browser:
+3. Open the index.html file in your browser:

 - On Windows: Double-click the index.html file.
 - On MacOS: Right-click the index.html file and select "Open with" > "Chrome" (or another browser of your choice).